tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week3/3/index.md

 **Problem of the Day:** [Phone Numbers Active Record](https://github.com/masonfmatthews/rails_assignments/blob/master/exercises/phone_numbers_active_record)

 * Agile Principles
-  * Immerse yourself in the culture.
-  * Read some every day.
-  * Ruby Rogues and Ruby Weekly.
-  * Dissecting a book vs drinking from a fire hydrant.
-  * DIAGRAM: Developer spectrum.
-Hammer-user all the way to shiny-object.
-  * ON BOARD: Balance hammmer-user and shiny-object.
   * ON BOARD: All code becomes legacy code.
   * Arguably, worked on some last night.
   * Definitely working on some this weekend.